dekamicchin/vorpal/README.md

 </ul>
 <h2>Installation</h2>
 <p><strong>Important note: </strong> This is a pre-release version.
 Bugs and issues may occur, and testing is not yet fully fleshed out.
 Check issues for more detail.
 These installation instructions are a temporary measure because I am having issues with cross-compilation for binaries.</p>
+<p>Cargo is a <strong>temporary</strong> solution for installation.
+I want there to be at least something for people to use, should anyone want to use this.</p>
 <br>
 <h3>Linux, MacOS, and Windows (via WSL)</h3>
 <p>Ensure you have the latest version of the [Rust](https://www.rust-lang.org/tools/install) language</p>